-- The Disks > Add task sets up disks for VxVM use.
+- The Add Disk to Dynamic Group task sets up disks for VxVM use.
 Disks must be under VxVM control and in a dynamic disk group before they can be used to create volumes. - Disks must be online before they can be added to a dynamic disk group. - Disks that already belong to a dynamic disk group cannot be added to another dynamic disk group. - Disks cannot be added to deported dynamic disk groups.